Cooler Temperatures Prevail In Southland, Rain Arrives

 The weather service said 6 to 12 inches of snow was expected in the Ventura and Los Angeles County Mountains — with the heaviest accumulations in the eastern San Gabriel Mountains.

-In addition, winds gusting to 50 mph were expected in that area, especially Friday evening and Saturday night.
+In addition, winds gusting to 50 mph were expected in that area, especially Saturday night.

-The weather service said to expect slippery road conditions along Interstate 5 over the Grapevine, Highway 33 through the Grapevine and Highway 2 through the San Gabriel Mountains.MORE NEWS: LA County Lifts Indoor Mask Mandate After Being Reclassified As Having 'Low' COVID-19 Activity
+The weather service said to expect slippery road conditions along Interstate 5 over the Grapevine, Highway 33 through the Grapevine and Highway 2 through the San Gabriel Mountains.MORE NEWS: Award-Winning Sound Mixer Resigns from Academy Over Oscar Shakeup

 Forecasters said conditions should begin to rebound on Sunday with clear skies.
 Warmer weather is expected to return by Monday.